4715 Medesicaste: Numbering and naming

 This minor planet was numbered by the Minor Planet Center on 30 January 1991 (M.P.C.
 17619).
-On 14 May 2021, the object was named by the Working Group Small Body Nomenclature (WGSBN), after Medesicaste from Greek mythology, who was an illegitimate daughter of King Priam and wife of Imbrius.
+On 14 May 2021, the object was named by the Working Group for Small Bodies Nomenclature (WGSBN), after Medesicaste from Greek mythology, who was an illegitimate daughter of King Priam and wife of Imbrius.

 Before Medesicaste was named, it belonged to a small group of only 8 unnamed minor planets with a designated number smaller than 5000.
 (All of them are Jupiter trojans or near-Earth asteroids).
 Since then, several have already been named :